-Weehawken programs are currently offered in Ridgway, Ouray, Silverton and Montrose with over 22,000 student enrollments since 2004.
+Weehawken programs are currently offered in Ridgway, Ouray, Silverton and Montrose with over 300 programs offered annually.

-Many of our performing arts programs culminate in incredible performances which have grown to serve over 8,500 audience members each year.
+Many of our performing arts programs (theater and dance) culminate in incredible performances which have grown to serve over 8,500 audience members each year.

 About the Jury